Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         time, this time is often different
         from the media presentation time, which is occurs when a message is applied.
-The duration of a metadata fragment can be set to zero, letting it be determined by the
+The duration of a metadata fragment samples can be set to zero, letting it be determined by the
         time (tfdt) of a next metadata segment received.
+     6. The application time can be signalled as a difference to the arrival time by having an empty sample with duration delta
-     6. All Timed Metadata samples SHOULD be sync samples [[ISOBMFF]], defining the entire set of metadata for the time interval they cover.
+     7. All Timed Metadata samples SHOULD be sync samples [[ISOBMFF]], defining the entire set of metadata for the time interval they cover.
 Hence, the sync sample table box SHOULD not be present in the metadata stream.
-     7. The metadata segment becomes available to the publishing  point/ media processing entity when the corresponding track fragment from the media that has an equal
+     8. The metadata segment becomes available to the publishing  point/ media processing entity when the corresponding track fragment from the media that has an equal